Welcome to om4.cc!

 SDR tuners on a Mac Mini

 After this, I experimented with building a few different DIY antennas.
 A tape measure Yagi-Uda, copper pipe 2m/70cm J-pole, 70cm ground plane, and a 20/40m attic wire dipole.
-That last one may have been one of the simplest contructions, but definitely the biggest pain to install, with a lot of crawling around in a cramped, hot attic.
+That last one may have been one of the simplest constructions, but definitely the biggest pain to install, with a lot of crawling around in a cramped, hot attic.

 Tape Measure Yagi-Uda Antenna Copper Pipe J-Pole Antenna 70cm Ground Plane Antenna Attic Dipole Antenna Ends of Attic Dipole Antenna